Cracked Tooth Restoration

 Vertical Root Fracture

-A vertical root fracture begins at the root and extends towards the chewing surface of the tooth.
+A vertical root fracture begins at the root and extends toward the tooth’s chewing surface.
 Treatment involves endodontic surgery if a portion of the tooth can be saved by removing the fractured root.
 A dental implant can provide a replacement root, and a dental crown is used to replace the visible portion of the tooth.

 Root canal alternatives

 Dental implants offer an alternative to root canal therapy.
 In some cases, dental implant surgery may be preferable and off a more secure anchor for crown replacements.
-Based on the location of the tooth, a dental bridge may offer the patient a second alternative.
+A dental bridge may offer the patient a second alternative based on the tooth’s location.
 Non-replacement of the tooth leads to dental disease and failure of the adjacent teeth.
-After examining a patient’s unique condition, can help the patient to decide which treatment meets their needs.
+Examining a patient’s unique condition can help the patient to decide which treatment meets their needs.

 Call the Chandler Dentist today and make an appointment!